Hans5958/funkipedia-mods-tasks/README.md

 AutoWikiBrowser and Pywikibot are tools that are going to be used on these tasks, and the source code are available on https://gitlab.com/Hans5958-MWS/fandom-fridaynightfunking.

+## License

+The contents on the repository are licensed under the terms of [Creative Commons Attribution 4.0 International License].

 [link-mc-ambiguity]: https://gist.github.com/Hans5958/9aee0e5ae53128f3ffb47ed03e87e9a8#the-modcharacter-ambiguity
 <!-- status start -->